K-PaaS/application-platform-guide-eng/install/service/mysql.md

 ## <div id='4'> 4.
 Access MySQL Client Tool

 The MySQL service connection information bound to the application is configured with Private IP and cannot be connected directly from the MySQL Client tool.
 Therefore, the MySQL Client tool should be connected using a tool that provides SSH tunnels, proxy tunnels, etc. This guide provides a way to connect using SSH tunnels and guides you to HeidiSQL, an open-source, using the MySQL Client tool.
-To connect from HeidiSQL, you must first create an SSH tunnelable VM instance.
-This instance must be accessible via SSH, and after that, a security group must be configured to access the service pack installed in Open PaaS with Private IP and its ports.
+To connect from HeidiSQL, you must first create a VM instance which enables SSH tunneling.
+This instance must be accessible via SSH, and after accessing, a security group must be configured to access the service pack installed in Open PaaS with Private IP and its ports.
 This part is configured by contacting the vSphere administrator and OpenPaaS operator.

 ### <div id='4.1'> 4.1.
 Installing and Connecting HeidiSQL